agdc-research-trial/gdf/docs/installation/database/setup.rst

 Create Configuration File
 =========================

-Datacube looks for a configuration file in ``~/.datacube.conf`` or in a location specified by a user.
-For information on how to specify an alternate location for the configuration file see :doc:`passing-configuration`.
+Datacube looks for a configuration file in several locations, including ``./datacube.conf`` and ``~/.datacube.conf``, or in a location specified by a user.
+For a detailed description of default locations and how to specify an alternate location for the configuration file see :doc:`passing-configuration`.

 The configuration file may be in ``.ini``, ``.yaml`` or ``.json`` format.
 Here is an example configuration file in ``.ini`` format::